Rust at scale: packages, crates, and modules

 }

-That's very convenient, but we found that it can slow down test compilation time considerably.
+This feature is very convenient, but it can slow down test compilation time.
 Cargo build cache can get confused when you modify the file, tricking cargo into re-compiling the crate under both dev and test profiles, even if you touched only the test part.
 By trial and error, we discovered that the issue does not occur if the tests live in a separate file.

 Moving unit tests into foo/tests.rs.